V-Sekai/manuals/decisions/20240413-calling-opensource-llm-with-aria.md

-# Proposed: Calling Open Source LLM with Aria
+# Draft: Calling Open Source LLM with Aria

 ### The Context